dodziraynard/dodziraynard/README.md

 - 🔭 I'm a CS major at the University of Ghana and also a GitHub Campus Expert.
 - 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/dodziraynard).
 - Pronouns: He/Him
-- Check out my community website: https://dodziraynard.me
+- Check out my passion project @ http://tryexplora.com/
-- Of late, I've been working on my technical writing skills ✨.
-Follow me at : https://dodziraynard.medium.com/

 - ![](https://komarev.com/ghpvc/?username=dodziraynard&style=blueviolet)